 While the Xorians ruled the city, they could not change the cultural conventions of the Gazearans.
 The ideals of communism persisted, leading to many minor revolts that were put down mercilessly.
 The trend continued when Jevaninada II took control.
 Unfortunately for the king, while his army was away fighting in the Battle of Phoenix, Gazearan rebels opened the gates of the city and allowed the Rebel army inside.
-Jevaninada II sent the Amazons back to siege Gazeara.
-They have surrounded the city which is now led by Major Dactirian of the Rebels.
+The city maintained its independence despite counterattacks until the end of the Second Xorian War.

-Speaking of Gazeara’s culture, ridiculous is the word most often used by outsiders to describe it.
+Gazeara’s culture is often described as ridiculous by outsiders.
 During his life people worshiped Anigama as an immortal even though neither of his parents were immortals and that has continued into the afterlife.
 Anigama is present in the city’s art even more often than Zeus.
 A popular image is the communist dictator battling Shardamar II for the crown on top of the royal keep.
 Art that doesn’t pay homage to Anigama is simply seen as inferior.
 There was a time when art that did not feature Anigama was burned in the Great Fire, but that practice has thankfully gone extinct.

 The church and clergy of Gazeara functions like a tax collection agency.
 The people pray to Anigama and the Olympians for help in battle, to accomplish a daily task, or to save a sick relative.
 On holidays during his lifetime Anigama would speak to the people and perform miracles such as lifting the royal castle up from its foundations and putting it back down or causing the sky to pour down rain one minute and sunshine the next.
 Reenactments of these events continue today on religious holidays.
 Outsiders who visit Gazeara are stumped as to why Zeus lets these people survive with their daily blasphemies.